chanheelee-dev/dfdf/README.md

 # dfdf
-CLI tools to find cheatsheats or troubleshooting for data scientists
+CLI tools to find cheatsheets or troubleshooting for data scientists